bitrise-io/devcenter/_articles/reviews/creating-your-own-bitrise-project-scanner.md

   ...
  ```

- Every platform scanner writes its possible options, configurations and warnings into this model.
+- Every platform scanner writes its possible options, configurations and warnings into this model.
+These will be translated into step input values by choosing the desired values for the given options.

+- Every option chain’s last option selects a configuration.

+- Warnings display the issues with the given project setup.